 Your Case, Your Choice

 There are some great military defense attorneys who might get assigned to your case.
-When I served in the Air Force, I met some military attorneys who were incredible litigators, extremely smart, and intensely dedicated to their clients.
-On the other hand, I met some who did not truly want to be defense attorneys, and it showed.
+Some military attorneys are incredible litigators, extremely smart, and intensely dedicated to their clients.
+On the other hand, some do not truly want to be defense attorneys, and it shows.
 When you get an appointed attorney, you do not choose who is assigned to your case.

 When you choose a civilian defense counsel, you get a say in who represents you.
-You want someone who’s personality works well with yours.
-I’ll take the time to listen to your concerns.
-I am blunt and honest in my assessment of your case, I tell you why we are doing what we do, and I give you all the advice you need before you have to make your own potentially difficult decisions.
-I am patient while explaining the process to you because I believe it is very important for you to understand what is happening in your case.
+You want someone whose personality works well with yours.
+At Kral Military Defense, we take the time to listen to your concerns.
+We are blunt and honest in our assessment of your case.
+We tell you why we are doing what we do, and we give you all the advice you need before you have to make your own potentially difficult decisions.
+We are patient while explaining the process to you because it is very important for you to understand what is happening in your case.
 You will be included in every step of the way, and your input will always be valued.

-Many military attorneys are overworked new lawyers with very little trial experience.
-I encourage you to ask your assigned counsel how much experience they have.
+Many military attorneys are overworked new lawyers with very little trial or military experience.
+Ask your assigned counsel how much experience they have.
 Have they ever litigated your type of case?
 How many years have they been an attorney or a defense counsel?
 How many courts-martial have they tried and how many of those were before a panel of members?
 Can you be involved throughout the process, and if so, how much?
 Finally, how do you feel after hearing their answers, knowing that your future rests in their hands?

 Ultimately, you want an attorney who you feel will do the best job representing you.
 You don’t want to spend your future questioning whether a better attorney could have gotten you a better outcome.
-My most important goal is that you feel like we have done everything we can to get you the best result possible for your case.
-At the end of the day, you will see that I have worked hard, been dedicated to our success, and passionately fought tooth-and-nail for you.
-I don’t settle for less.
+Our most important goal is that you feel like we have done everything we can to get you the best result possible for your case.
+At the end of the day, you will see that we have worked hard, been dedicated to your success, and passionately fought tooth-and-nail for you.
+We don’t settle for less.